vercel-partner-solutions/v0-slack-app/README.md

   }
 }
 ```
+### 4. Configure Local Manifest
-4. Update your `config.json` file to use your local app manifest
+Update `.slack/config.json` to use your local app manifest:
 ```json
 {
   "manifest": {